 The EU's Court of Auditors also plays a major role in supervising expenditure in agriculture.

-The European Commission regularly publishes public opinion reports (also called Eurobarometer) on Europeans' views on agriculture and the CAP”.
-The Eurobarometer surveys, run in all EU countries, provide valuable information on citizens perception of CAP.
-This includes awareness of the support provided through the CAP, its performance, quality matters, environment, importance of the CAP and much more.
+The Commission regularly publishes public opinion reports (also called Eurobarometer) on Europeans' views on agriculture and the CAP.
+The Eurobarometer surveys, run in all EU countries, provide valuable information on citizens’ perception of the CAP.
+This includes awareness of the support provided through the CAP, its performance, quality matters, environment, the importance of the CAP and much more.

 To consolidate the role of European agriculture for the future, the CAP has evolved over the years to meet changing economic circumstances and citizens’ requirements and needs.

-The following 4 regulations set out the different elements of the CAP work:
+The following four regulations set out the different elements of the CAP work:

-- a common organisation of the markets in agricultural products (EU regulation 1308/2013)
+- EU Regulation 1308/2013 on a common organisation of the markets in agricultural products;

-- financing, management and monitoring of the common agricultural policy (EU regulation 1306/2013)
+- EU Regulation 1306/2013 on the financing, management and monitoring of the CAP.

-The common agricultural policy is managed by the European Commission's department for agriculture and rural development.
+The CAP is managed by the Commission's department for agriculture and rural development.
 It can adopt delegated and implementing acts to implement the common agricultural policy.

-The CAP is reformed to strengthen the competitiveness of the sector, promote sustainable farming and innovation, to support jobs and growth in rural areas and to move financial assistance towards the productive use of land.
+The CAP is reformed to strengthen the competitiveness of the sector, promote sustainable farming and innovation, support jobs and growth in rural areas and to move financial assistance towards the productive use of land.
 The reformed CAP is in place for the 2014-20 programming period.

 The CAP provides income support.
 A new CAP reform cuts the link between subsidies and production.
 Farmers now receive an income support, on condition that they look after the farmland and fulfil food safety, environmental, animal health and welfare standards.